The ink on Morgan Joyce

 What’s your favorite piece?

-Do you catch people starring at you because of your ink?
+Do you catch people staring at you because of your ink?

 In your opinion, do your tattoos change your mood often?